-- N.7.1 The University reserves the right to reject a Review or Appeal as frivolous or vexatious for reasons including (this list is not exhaustive): - N.7.1.i Reviews or Appeals that are unnecessarily obsessive, persistent, harassing, prolific, and/or repetitious. - N.7.1.ii Insistence upon pursuing unmeritorious Reviews or Appeals and/or unrealistic outcomes. - N.7.1.iii Reviews or Appeals that are designed to cause disruption. - N.7.2 The Academic Appeals Officer will write to the student with a full explanation as to why their case has been rejected. - N.7.3 If a student wishes to challenge the Academic Appeal Officer's decision, they must submit this in writing to the Deputy University Secretary who will review the evidence and will decide whether the challenge is upheld. - N.7.4 The decision of the Deputy University Secretary is final and, if the challenge is not upheld, a Completion of Procedures letter will be issued to the student, who may submit a complaint to the Office of the Independent Adjudicator for Higher Education. - N.7.5 A frivolous or vexatious Review or Appeal may be dealt with under the Student Conduct and Disciplinary Procedure.
+- N.7.1 The University reserves the right to reject an academic appeal or request for an independent review as frivolous or vexatious for reasons including (this list is not exhaustive): - N.7.1.i Academic appeals or requests for an independent review that are unnecessarily obsessive, persistent, harassing, prolific, and/or repetitious. - N.7.1.ii Insistence upon pursuing unmeritorious academic appeals or requests for an independent review and/or unrealistic outcomes. - N.7.1.iii Academic appeals or requests for an independent review that are designed to cause disruption. - N.7.2 A member of the Governance team will write to the student with a full explanation as to why their academic appeal or request for an independent review has been rejected. - N.7.3 If a student wishes to challenge the Governance team's decision, they must submit this in writing to the Deputy University Secretary who will review the evidence and will decide whether the challenge is upheld. - N.7.4 The decision of the Deputy University Secretary is final and, if the challenge is not upheld, a Completion of Procedures letter will be issued to the student, who may submit a complaint to the Office of the Independent Adjudicator for Higher Education. - N.7.5 A frivolous or vexatious academic appeal or request for an independent review may be dealt with under the Student Misconduct Procedure.